How the money you raise helps

 Bottled water is provided throughout the trip.
-All meals are provided on the challenge and will include lots of carbohydrates such as pasta and potatoes, along with cereals, bread, fresh fruit, vegetables and eggs, plus some meat.
+There will be lots of opportunities to try the amazing local, traditional food.
+All meals are provided on the challenge and will include lots of carbohydrates such as pasta and potatoes, along with cereals, bread, fresh fruit, vegetables and eggs and meat.
 There will be vegetarian options at every meal.
 Feel free to bring a few of your favourite snacks too.
-Please let us know in advance of any special dietary requirements.
+Please let us know in advance if you have any special dietary requirements.

-As a guide diphtheria, hepatitis A and typhoid are advisable, and tetanus and polio vaccinations should be up to date.
-We recommend you seek professional medical advice from your GP.
-Further information can be found on the NHS travel website http://www.fitfortravel.nhs.uk/home.aspx
+As a guide, typhoid, diptheria and hepatitis A vaccinations are advisable, and tetanus and polio vaccinations should be up to date.
+You should seek professional medical advice from your GP or visit fitfortravel.nhs.uk for current advice.

 How will I be supported?

-Beforehand: You will be sent a fundraising pack with great tips on how to meet your sponsorship target.
-We will be in touch regularly and will organise a briefing day where you’ll meet other trekkers and hear more about the challenge.
+Before the challenge: You will be sent a fundraising pack with lots of tips on how to meet your sponsorship target.
+We will be in touch regularly and will organise a briefing day where you’ll meet other participants and hear more about the challenge.

-During the trip: Your group will be accompanied by a doctor and trek leader, as well as a Marie Curie representative.
+During the challenge: Your group will be accompanied by a qualified medic and cycle leader, as well as a Marie Curie representative.
 Local guides will escort the group along the route.
-Your luggage will be transported by vehicle to each camp.
+Your luggage will be transported to each night’s hotel.

 Can I cover the cost of the trip myself?

 We ask you to raise a minimum of £3,650.
-A minimum of £1,845* will go directly to Marie Curie, as well as anything you raise over the minimum sponsorship.
-If you would like to pay for the trip yourself please contact us on 0800 716 146 for further information.
+A minimum of £1,804* will go directly to Marie Curie, as well as anything you raise over the minimum sponsorship.
+If you would like to pay for the trip yourself, please contact us on 0800 716 146** for more information.